 \subsection{CREST}

 Generation of conformers ranked by energy is computationally complex.
 Many exhaustive, stochastic, and Bayesian methods have been developed to generate conformers \cite{balloon_1, balloon_2, confab, frog2, moe, omega, rdkit, chan2019bayesian}.
 The exhaustive method is to enumerate all the possible rotations around every bond, but this approach has prohibitive exponential scaling with the number of rotatable bonds \cite{Schwab2010,OBoyle2011}.
 Stochastic algorithms available in cheminformatics packages such as RDKit \cite{rdkit} suffer from two flaws.
 First, they explore conformational space very sparsely through a combination of pre-defined distances and stochastic samples \cite{Spellmeyer1997} and can miss many low-energy conformations.
-Second, in most standalone applications conformer energies are determined with classical force fields, which are rather inaccurate \cite{Kanal2018}.
-As a sampling algorithm, molecular dynamics simulations, in particular metadynamics (MTD) approaches, are somewhat in between: they can sample conformational space more exhaustively but need to evaluate an energy function many times. \textit{Ab initio} methods, such as DFT, can accurately assign energies to conformers more accurately than force fields but are also orders of magnitude more computationally demanding.
+Second, in most standalone applications, conformer energies are determined with classical force fields, which are rather inaccurate \cite{Kanal2018}.
+Enhanced molecular dynamics simulations, such as metadynamics (MTD), can sample conformational space more exhaustively, but need to evaluate an energy function many times. \textit{Ab initio} methods, such as DFT, can assign energies to conformers more accurately than force fields, but are also orders of magnitude more computationally demanding.